ohiofi/game-design-curriculum/README.md

 **Meaningless decisions** are perhaps the worst kind: there is a choice to be made, but it has no effect on gameplay.
 If you can play either of two cards but both cards are identical, that’s not really much of a choice.

 **Obvious decisions** at least have an effect on the game, but there is clearly one right answer, so it’s not really much of a choice.
-Most of the time, the number of dice to roll in the board game RISK falls into this category; if you are attacking with 3 or more armies, you have a “decision” of whether to roll 1, 2, or 3 dice… but your odds are better rolling all 3, so it’s not much of a decision.
+Most of the time, the number of dice to roll in the board game RISK falls into this category; if you are attacking with 3 or more armies, you technically have a "decision" of whether to roll 1, 2, or 3 dice… but your odds are MUCH, MUCH better rolling all 3, so it’s not much of a decision.
+You roll 3.

 **Blind decisions** have an effect on the game, and the answer is not obvious, but there is now an additional problem: the players do not have sufficient knowledge on which to make the decision, so it is essentially random.
 Playing Rock-Paper-Scissors against a truly random opponent falls into this category; your choice affects the outcome of the game, but you have no way of knowing what to choose.

-#### Good Decision Design
+### Good Decision Design

 Source: [https://learn.canvas.net/courses/3/pages/level-6-dot-1-tips-on-decision-making?module_item_id=44557](https://learn.canvas.net/courses/3/pages/level-6-dot-1-tips-on-decision-making?module_item_id=44557)

-Now that we know what makes weak decisions, the easiest answer is “don’t do that!”
+Now that we know what makes weak decisions, the easiest answer is "don’t do that!"
 But we can take it a little further.
 Generally, interesting decisions involve some kind of tradeoff.
 That is, you are giving up one thing in exchange for another.

 **Resource trades**: You give one thing up in exchange for another, where both are valuable.
 Which is more valuable?
 This is a value judgment, and the player’s ability to correctly judge or anticipate value is what determines the game’s outcome.